 So you want to attend Emerge Summit, and ideally, you’ll be able to go on your company’s time and dime in a moment where not all employers may be able to afford to spend.
-But how do you convince your boss that it’s worth the money and/or time spent out of the in-person or virtual office?
+But how do you convince your boss that it’s worth the money and/or time spent out of the office?
 Don’t worry, we’ve got you covered!
 Here are a few helpful tips on how to convince your boss to send you to the largest young professionals event on the west coast:

 Do Your Homework

 Before you do anything, do your research.
 Not only will your boss want to know the costs, the agenda, the speakers (past & current), etc., they’ll want to know what will be the Return On Investment (ROI) from your attendance.
 If your company is going to invest in you by sending you to Emerge, they’re going to want something in return: for you and the company to become better as a result.
 So in addition to researching the event logistics, strategize how attending Emerge will benefit your specific career and company.

 Write a Proposal

 Now it’s time to put that research into writing.
 Create a short yet strong proposal with details on Emerge, how attending will benefit your performance at work, and a plan to share the wealth of knowledge you acquire with co-workers.
 This will show your boss that you’ve done your homework and you’re taking this opportunity seriously.
 This proposal also gives your boss something tangible to refer back to when making a decision.